 We regularly update a blog on foreign and international legal research, frequently drawing from questions raised by students.
 We also co-sponsor Movie Night with the Yale Law School Graduate Program.

 The foreign and international staff works alongside the Reference and Instruction Department.
 Instructors teach a one unit research course in foreign and international law in the spring semester.
 This course is often taught in conjunction with Professor Oona Hathaway’s international law course, which means the research course will cover treaty research when the substantive course covers treaties.
 The instructors tailor the subject matter of the course to student interests and needs.
-(More information on research instruction and reference assistance can be found in that portion of this document.)
 The foreign and international law reference librarians are also involved with the clinics, e.g., the asylum clinic and the Lowenstein clinic.